vuejs/docs/src/guide/essentials/template-syntax.md

 ## Directives

 Directives are special attributes with the `v-` prefix.
-Vue provides a number of [built-in directives](/api/built-in-directives.html), including `v-bind` which we have introduced above.
+Vue provides a number of [built-in directives](/api/built-in-directives.html), including `v-html` and `v-bind` which we have introduced above.

-Directive attribute values are expected to be single JavaScript expressions (with the exception of `v-for` and `v-on`, which will be discussed later).
+Directive attribute values are expected to be single JavaScript expressions (with the exception of `v-for`, `v-on` and `v-slot`, which will be discussed in their respective sections later).
 A directive's job is to reactively apply updates to the DOM when the value of its expression changes.
 Take [`v-if`](/api/built-in-directives.html#v-if) as an example:

 ```vue-html
 <p v-if="seen">Now you see me</p>